ajiteshgogoi/touchbase/src/content/blog/identifying-toxic-relationships.md

 ### Constant Criticism and Judgement

 -   **Nothing is Ever Good Enough:** You feel like you can never do anything right in the eyes of the other person.
-They constantly criticise your choices, actions, and even your personality.
+They constantly criticise your choices, actions and even your personality.
 -   **Demeaning Remarks:** They make demeaning or sarcastic remarks that chip away at your self-esteem.
 -   **Constant Complaints:** They constantly complain about you to others, making you feel like you're always being judged and evaluated.

 ### Controlling Behaviour

 -   **Isolation:** They try to isolate you from your friends and family, making you dependent on them for support.
--   **Monitoring Your Activities:** They constantly check up on you, demanding to know where you are, who you're with, and what you're doing.
+-   **Monitoring Your Activities:** They constantly check up on you, demanding to know where you are, who you're with and what you're doing.
 -   **Financial Control:** They control your finances, limiting your access to money and making you feel powerless.
 -   **Making Decisions for You:** They make decisions for you without your input or consent, treating you like you're incapable of making your own choices.

 ### Lack of Respect

 -   **Ignoring Your Boundaries:** They disregard your boundaries and do things that make you uncomfortable.
--   **Disrespectful Language:** They use disrespectful language towards you, calling you names, swearing at you, or making derogatory comments.
+-   **Disrespectful Language:** They use disrespectful language towards you, calling you names, swearing at you or making derogatory comments.
 -   **Dismissing Your Feelings:** They dismiss your feelings, telling you that you're being too sensitive or that your emotions are invalid.
 -   **Lack of Empathy:** They lack empathy for your experiences and struggles, failing to offer support or understanding.